rich-iannone/weathervault/README.md

 ## Features of Weathervault

-- download and decode weather station data with a simple API
+- Download and decode weather station data with a simple API
-- get data as efficient Polars DataFrames ready for analysis
+- Receive data as efficient Polars DataFrames ready for analysis
-- locate met stations by name, location, and elevation
+- Locate met stations by name, location, and elevation
-- automatic conversion from UTC to local station time
+- Automatic conversion from UTC to local station time
-- support different temperature units (Celsius, Fahrenheit, and Kelvin)
+- Support different temperature units (Celsius, Fahrenheit, and Kelvin)
-- optional local data file caching with automatic cache detection
+- Optional local data file caching with automatic cache detection
-- access to the global ISD network of weather stations (29,000+ stations)
+- Get access to the global ISD network of weather stations (29,000+ stations)

 ## Installation